New 2020 Honda Jazz hybrid set for summer launch in Europe

-An all-new Honda Jazz hybrid supermini (known as the Fit in some markets) has been unveiled at the Tokyo Motor Show.
-The car will go on sale in mid-2020, with pricing yet to be announced.
+The all-new Honda Jazz hybrid supermini (known as the Fit in some markets) was unveiled at the 2019 Tokyo Motor Show and will go on sale in the UK and Europe in summer 2020, with pricing yet to be announced.
+It'll be offered as both a regular five-door hatchback and as an SUV-styled 'Crosstar' variant.

 The new model boasts Honda's latest 'e:HEV' hybrid powertrain, which will be the only engine offered in European markets.
 Honda says this is a step on the road to it offering an electrified version of its entire line-up by 2022.

 Honda describes the new Jazz's styling as an "evolution" of the familiar Jazz silhouette, and says it will improve on the model's traditional strong points of driving comfort and interior space.
-A slimmer windscreen pillar promises better forward visibility, while there's a new horizontal light cluster and discreet spoiler at the rear of the car.
+A slimmer windscreen pillar promises better visibility, while there's a new horizontal light cluster and discreet spoiler at the rear.

-Inside, the new Jazz will feature the latest generation infotainment and connectivity technology, with in-car wi-fi and an LCD touchscreen with a smartphone-like interface, along with Apple CarPlay and Android Auto pairing.
+Inside, the new Jazz will feature the latest infotainment and connectivity technology, with in-car wi-fi and an LCD touchscreen with a smartphone-like interface, along with Apple CarPlay and Android Auto smartphone pairing.

 On the practicality side, the new Jazz retains the previous model's characteristic 'magic seats', with bases that flip up to free up more cargo-carrying space in the cabin.
 A wide centre-console armrest and improved, wider seats also promise to increase comfort for occupants.